rodrigo-sntg/bio-interview-test/README.md

 **Brief Explanation:**

-MedicineFinder is a search tool to find medicines which have been bought already and are on they way to be delivered.
+MedicineFinder is a search tool to find medicines which have been bought already and are on their way to be delivered.
 It aggregates medicine results initially from 2 different suppliers (BestSupplier and WorseSupplier).
 Extra implementations would be a plus.
 A simple frontend consuming this JSON would be an extra plus.